dazuma/toys/toys/docs/guide.md

       end
     end

 Its results should be mostly self-evident.
-We'll take a look at some of the details below.
+But let's unpack a few details.

-### Descriptions
+### Tool Descriptions

 Each tool may have a **short description** and/or a **long description**.
 The short description is a generally a single string that is displayed with the tool name, at the top of its help page or in a subtool list.
-The long description typically includes multiple strings, which are displayed in multiple lines in the "description" section of the tool's help page.
+The long description generally includes multiple strings, which are displayed in multiple lines in the "description" section of the tool's help page.
 Long descriptions may include blank lines to separate paragraphs visually.

-Each description string/line is word-wrapped by default when displayed.
+By default, each description string/line is word-wrapped when displayed.
 In the long description example above, the first line is a bit longer than 80 characters, and may be word-wrapped if displayed on an 80-character terminal.